VisTrails/VisTrails/doc/usersguide/tabledata.rst

 .. topic:: Try it Now!

-  This examples shows how to use tabledata together with matplotlib to visualize the trip data from `NYC Citibike's open data
+  This example shows how to use tabledata together with matplotlib to visualize trip data from `NYC Citibike's open data
   <http://www.citibikenyc.com/system-data>`_.

+  Note that you can find the completed example here: :vtl:`bikes.vt`.

   Start by dragging the following modules to the canvas: